mdippery/whitman/README.md

 #### Configuration

 Next, you must create the crawler configuration file.
-Some samples are given in the `doc/` directory.
+Some examples are given in the `doc/` directory.
 Configuration files are in JSON.
 They may contain the following keys (not all keys are necessary, and if they are not present in your configuration, defaults will be used; if a default is not specified, the key is